Mary Stevens25 Mar 2024

 How to achieve Money Movers’ full potential?

-We think it’s time for a pause.
-Over the next few months Friends of the Earth will be conducting a review of Money Movers to support the project to achieve its potential, with the following considerations in mind:
+We are using the opportunity to conduct a review of Money Movers to support the project to achieve its potential, with the following considerations in mind:

 What does this mean?

-While Friends of the Earth focuses on carrying out a review of Money Movers, Huddlecraft will continue to act as delivery partner, implementing the programme within companies and organisations, when opportunities for partnership arise.
+At the same time, Huddlecraft will continue to act as delivery partner, implementing the programme within companies and organisations, when opportunities for partnership arise.
 So if for example, you are inspired by the Deloitte programme and are wondering what that could look like for your own organisation, you can still contact [email protected].

 What have we learned?